MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/overview-analytics.md

 - How are users engaging with your app?
 - Which users have churned away after using your app for some time?

 This information helps you analyze the data against your business goals, take corrective action by fixing issues.
-It also helps you intervening in the user journey or make informed decisions around feature investments, enhancements, and adoption for the app.
+It also helps you to intervene in the user journey or make informed decisions around feature investments, enhancements, and adoption for the app.

 **But Teams app usage report must suffice, isn’t it?**